aytchhh/project-0-fe/README.md

 NC News is a dynamic web application designed to emulate the functionalities of platforms like Reddit.
 Users can browse through articles, leave comments, vote on articles, and interact with various content.

 ## Deployed Version
-you can visit the live version [here](https://nc-news-hwajay.netlify.app)
+You can visit the live version [here](https://nc-news-hwajay.netlify.app)

 ## Backend Repo
 The backend for this project is available [here](https://github.com/aytchhh/project-0)

 ## Requirements
 Before setting up, make sure your system meets the following requirements:
-- Node v21.6.1 or higher
+- Node.js v21.6.1 or higher

 You can check your Node version by running the following command in your terminal:
 ```sh